brodieaustin/poisoned-well-novel/poisoned-well.md

 She helped her down from the wagon.
 Even as small as they were, the two girls had to duck through the doorway.
 The stairs--carved from the rock--were worn and smooth and very shallow.
 The wound steeply up and up.
 As they went higher and higher, Manan began to feel dizzy.
 She was warm and sweating being so close to Ethne.

-Fortunately, the other men had gone ahead and couldn't hear Manan's muffled swears and curses or feel the feel coming off of Ethne.
+Fortunately, the other men had gone ahead and could not hear Manan's muffled swears and curses or feel the feel coming off of Ethne.
 Quill was behind her though, at some distance, but she was aware of his presence.
 How could she not be?
 He whistled a tune, an old ballad about a warrior who gave up fighting to live with a magical woman who then disappeared.
-He wasn't a particularly good whistler and the tune broke apart, came in and out of her hearing.
+He was not a particularly good whistler and the tune broke apart, came in and out of her hearing.
 But the whistle's echo made it seem like the sound came from the rock itself.

 The stairway emptied into a small chamber that was set into a wall that surrounded a courtyard at the top of the rock.
 The wall merged into the tower.
 "This way," Quill said, leading them across this courtyard and into the tower.
 Once inside, the brothers dispersed quickly.
 Quill took Manan and Ethne to a room several floors up.

 "You will stay here until the master is ready to see you," he said.
 There was a bed and a bench, and little else in the room.
 Quill started humming another tune and made a fire for the girls.
 He seemed to find something funny in the proceedings, and made the other men's grim silence seem out of place and strange.
 This sudden shift in attitude almost made the proceedings of the last few weeks seem absurd, even unreal, as everything that she had done--escaping with the girl, living in a cave, watching people killing each other and being killed--had been her conjuration.
-"Well, it isn't much, but it isn't the cold either."
+"Well, it is not much, but it is not the cold either."

 ***